You are here

 Algebraic method of elimination for solving a pair of linear equations

-Algebraic elimination method Class 10 NCERT Solutions explains how to solve linear equations by variable elimination and includes solution to NCERT Ex 3.4.
+Algebraic elimination method Class 10 NCERT Solutions explains how to solve linear equations by variable elimination.
+Includes solution to NCERT Ex 3.4.

 We'll cover now,